 * Education and support

-Certificates held: Cat Psychology & Training, Natural Health Care for Animals and certificates for various subjects on cat behaviour and training from The Pet Professional Guild.
+Qualifications: Advanced Feline Behaviour Diploma from Compass Education and Training, The Animal Study Centre, UK - awarded highest possible grade of 'Distinction' by International Society Animal Professionals; Cat Psychology & Training Certificate, Natural Health Care for Animals Certiificate and certificates for various subjects on cat behaviour and training from The Pet Professional Guild.

 I also keep up to date with new studies and research on cat behaviour through webinars, articles and alike, via reputable sources.

-Feline Professional Member of the Pet Professional Guild Australia (PPGA), student member of International Society of Animal Professionals (ISAP) and supporting member of International Association of Animal Behaviour Consultants (IAABC).
+Feline Professional Member of the Pet Professional Guild Australia (PPGA), full member of International Society of Animal Professionals (ISAP) and supporting member of International Association of Animal Behaviour Consultants (IAABC).